How I Am Dealing With Racism

 “I’m a girl,” I replied.
 “What are you?”

 I wasn’t trying to be a wise ass.
+I was 4.
 I genuinely did not know how else to answer that question.

 Later I figured out that they wanted to know which box to put me in – and there were two choices: White or Black.
 Only even at that young age, I refused to be placed in those boxes.
 It was like being asked to diminish myself by claiming only some of my family.
 It was taking away my wholeness, my humanity.
 I don’t play that game.